 You aren’t quite able to name what is wrong, what is missing, what is causing you to feel wobbly energetically, but you know there is something you can’t quite name there.

 We can’t quite put our finger on what it is and in not being able to name it, this feeling, this missing substance and form hovers invisibly yet obviously causing emotional bleeding inside.
-It was only several weeks ago experts recognized grief as a factor for most of us: grieving the “small” losses of convenience, everyday expectations, “normal” life as well as the larger experiential losses.
+It was only several weeks into the pandemic experts recognized grief as a factor for most of us: grieving the “small” losses of convenience, everyday expectations, “normal” life as well as the larger experiential losses.
 Students reaching toward graduation unable to participate in ceremonies and celebrations.
 Separation from family and friends, the pain of not being able to ease another’s suffering with physical presence.
+As the pandemic continued, we felt more of a state of “languishing” – a new word for many – that Adam Grant brought forward in a New York Times article.

 I notice now as I paused to write and name the unnameable I haven’t even mentioned death.
 The constant, the numbers of deaths on the rise due to Covid19 some feel more comfortable ignoring – even as the reality is the virus we are fighting is highly contagious.
 Like cancer, it isn’t always lethal yet its lethal nature is a possibility continues to exist.